-Both the forklift operator and their co-workers may be in jeopardy when these types of powered industrial trucks are being operated.
+The forklift operator and their co-workers may be in jeopardy when these powered industrial trucks are being operated.

 Department of Labor Forklift Accident Data